 Cloud application design (and engineering) is still a developing research topic, driven mostly by the industry.
-Solution providers like Microsoft, Amazon and IBM have offered best practices on using their solutions for developing Cloud applications, see for example (Erl et al., 2010), (Varia, 2010), (Lau, Birsan, 2011).
+Solution providers like Microsoft, Amazon and IBM have offered best practices on using their solutions for developing Cloud applications, see for example [2], [20], [21].
 However, these are far from systematic software engineering approaches and they do not explicitly consider CAP properties.
-In a similar approach to ours, the work of (Chee et al., 2011) uses design patterns in cloud application engineering.
-However, their focus is on cloud transformation, i.e. migrating existing applications to the cloud, instead of designing Cloud-native applications.
+In a similar approach to ours, the work of [22] uses design patterns in Cloud application engineering.
+Their focus is on Cloud transformation, i.e., migrating existing applications to the Cloud.

-Patterns are commonly used to describe good solutions to re-occurring problems in a common format to organize practical knowledge and ease perception (Petre, 1995).
-This concept has been used originally to describe building and city architecture (Alexander et al., 1977) and has since been applied to a large variety of domains, such as learning (Iba et al., 2009) or business communications (Rising, 2004).
-Regarding software architecture and runtime infrastructure, patterns have been defined for object oriented programming (Gamma et al., 1995) and messaging-based application integrations (Hohpe, Woolf, 2004).
-Furthermore, different pattern catalogues capture good practices for user interaction with information (Tidwell, 1998), (Yahoo, 2011).
-These patterns have also been considered during the identification of cloud computing patterns.
-Many of them were transformed or applied to the area of cloud computing.
+Patterns are commonly used to describe good solutions to re-occurring problems in a common format to organize practical knowledge and ease perception.
+This concept has been used originally to describe building and city architecture [23] and has since been applied to a large variety of domains, such as learning [24] or business communications [25].
+Regarding software architecture and runtime infrastructure, patterns have been defined for object oriented programming [16] and messaging-based application integrations [15].
+Furthermore, different pattern catalogues capture good practices for user interaction with information [26].
+These patterns have also been considered during the identification of Cloud computing patterns.
+Many of them were transformed or applied to the area of Cloud computing.

-Capturing design decisions in order to focus and verify the design process of systems is also discussed in (Zimmermann et al., 2009), where a formal model is presented for capturing and reusing architectural decision knowledge.
-Furthermore, in (Harrison et al., 2007), the authors present a patternbased approach for architectural decisions.
+Capturing design decisions in order to focus and verify the design process of systems is also discussed in [13], where a formal model is presented for capturing and reusing architectural decision knowledge.
+Furthermore, in [27], the authors present a pattern-based approach for architectural decisions.
 Both approaches are conceptually close to this work, but discuss service-oriented and software systems and as such they are not directly applicable to Cloud-native applications.
 Further investigation on how they can be reused for this purpose is however in our future goals.